p0zn/p0zn/README.md

 - I am a computer science engineer.
 - I am a Cyber Security Analyst.
-- I am developing hacking tools in pyhton.
+- I am developing hacking tools in python.

 You can contact me at [Linkedin][df2]